maciejmatczak/more-organic/README.md

 There is a couple of interdigitated parts in this project.
 Initially, the idea was to define everything in `make` dependencies, but that didn't work out.
 For example: case depends on switches placement (which are placed with script), but also manually placed elements on a PCB itself (uC, jack, etc).
 But PCB depends on a case itself, as PCB edge definition comes from it...

-Whole workflow ended up as a subset of action from `Makefile`, saved intermediate design files within the repo itself (.scaf, .dxf, .json data dumps).
+Whole workflow ended up as a subset of action from `Makefile`, saved intermediate design files within the repo itself (.scad, .dxf, .json data dumps).

 This board might be really similar to quite a few already existing great boards out there.
-An addition knob would be also nice.
+An additional knob would be also nice.

 # Parts of this project